lianabisuna/lianabisuna/README.md

 - Blender

 ## More about me
 I've been in the software development industry since college and the projects I have saved here are my prized possession for several years now.
 Do check them out!
-Reach out if you want to know more, I appreciate you for dropping by my Github space!
+Reach out and let's connect if you want to know more.
+I appreciate you for dropping by my Github space!